68publishers/amp-client-js/docs/integration-guide.md

   const positionName = banner.positionData.name; // name of the position
   const positionDisplayType = banner.positionData.displayType; // type of the position [single, random, multiple] const rotationSeconds = banner.positionData.rotationSeconds; // how often the slider should scroll in seconds

+  // It is also possible to retrieve custom options that were passed to the banner during initialization: const loadingOption = banner.options.get('loading', 'eager'); // the second argument is the default value const customOption = banner.options.get('customOption', undefined);

   // do anything, e.g. initialize your favourite slider });